Difference Between Public and Private Accounting

 What is Public Accounting?

-- In essence, a public accountant intends to validate the financial documents, reports, and disclosures from an outside perspective.
-A public accountant works for companies which provide third-party accounting services to others.
+- Essentially, a public accountant intends to validate the financial documents, reports, and disclosures from an outside perspective.
+A public accountant works for companies that provide third-party accounting services to others.

 - A public accountant must be a certified CPA (certified public accountant).